kris71990/nps-find/backend/README.md

   - Retrieves all reports submitted for the specified park

 4. DELETE /report/:id
-  - Allows a user to delete a specific report
+  - Allows a user to delete one of their reports

 *State Router*